-New employees are provided a link to the Employee Handbook online for their reference which outlines:
+New employees are referred to the Employee Handbook online for their reference which outlines:

-- Standards of conduct. - Annual acknowledgement of Employee Drug and Alcohol Abuse Prevention.
+- Standards of Conduct - Annual acknowledgement of Employee Drug and Alcohol Abuse Prevention.

-The following notifications of alcohol and drug-related policies and regulations in addition to resources can be found at the Maricopa County Community College District website: https://district.maricopa.edu/regulations/admin-regs/section-2/2-4
+The following notifications of alcohol and drug-related policies and regulations in addition to resources can be found at the Maricopa County Community College District website:

-- A list of applicable legal sanctions under federal, state, or local laws for the unlawful possession or distribution of illicit drugs and alcohol. - Health risks associated with the abuse of alcohol or use of illicit drugs. - A list of alcohol programs that are available to employees and students and a clear statement that the IHE (institution of higher education) will impose disciplinary sanctions on students and employees for violations of the standards of conduct.
+- A list of applicable legal sanctions under federal, state, or local laws for the unlawful possession or distribution of illicit drugs and alcohol - A description of the health risks associated with the abuse of alcohol or use of illicit drugs, - A list of alcohol programs that are available to employees and students and a clear statement that the IHE (institution of higher education) will impose disciplinary sanctions on students and employees for violations of the standards of conduct

-New students are provided a letter when they first enroll at a MCCCD institution and thereafter every 365 days (letter is attached in Appendix: A)
+New students are provided a letter when they first enroll at a MCCCD institution and every 365 days a new letter is sent to the student.